-Set during the hottest summer on record in New York City, in 1977, while serial killer David Berkowitz, the .44-caliber killer, later titled the Son of Sam from a letter he sent to writer Jimmy Breslin, was going on a rampage, murdering primarily women with shoulder-length brown hair.
+During the hottest season on record in Manhattan, the .44-caliber killerlater nicknamed the "Son of Sam" from a letter Berkowitz sent to New York Daily News columnist Jimmy Breslinwent on a rampage, murdering primarily women with shoulder-length brown hair.
 The movie may be named after the Son of Sam, but he, as well as his grisly acts, pose as supporting characters.
-Instead, the film is about that fateful and memorable summer, when NYC was ablaze in hysteria due to the killings, and when many frightened women were getting blond wigs or getting their hair dyed.
-It was also the summer when, as already mentioned, there was an extreme heat wave, a city-wide blackout, and mass looting.
-Amidst all of this are the central characters, living in the Bronx.
-Vinny (John Leguizamo) is a hairdresser who, night after night, goes out with his sweet wife, Dionna (Mira Sorvino).
-When the killer strikes within moments of him leaving an area where he was having a quickie with Dionna's cousin in a parked car, Vinny believes that he is next on the killer's hit list, and takes it as a sign to change his philandering ways and become a good, faithful husband again.
-This vow, indeed, proves more difficult than he anticipates.
-The other running story thread in the film deals with Vinny's best friend, Ritchie (Adrien Brody), who returns to his old neighborhood after living in Manhattan, but to the surprise of all of his old buddies, has taken up with the punk movement, complete with spiked hair and a leather dog collar around his neck.
-An amateur musician for his band called Late Term Abortion, Ritchie hooks up with the neighborhood slut, Ruby (Jennifer Esposito), and secretly begins to dance at a gay porn theater and make pornos for the extra money.
-When two police investigators approach a mob boss (Ben Gazzara) to help them search for the mysterious Son of Sam, he turns them down, but opts to rally up a group of his own friends to make a list of suspects, gradually narrowing them down to a select few.
+Instead, the film is, as the title suggests, about the fateful summer itself, NYC ablaze in hysteria as residents not only must contend with a killer on the loose, but also a ceaseless heat wave, a city-wide blackout, and mass looting.
+Amidst all of this are the central characters, Bronx locals Vinny (John Leguizamo), an unfaithful hairdresser, and his sweet wife, waitress Dionna (Mira Sorvino).
+When the killer strikes within moments of him leaving an area where he was having a quickie with Dionna's cousin, Vinny believes that he is next on the psychopath's hit list, taking it as a sign to change his philandering ways and become a better husband.
+Indeed, this vow proves more difficult than he anticipates.
+Meanwhile, Vinny's best friend, Ritchie (Adrien Brody), has recently returned to his old neighborhood with dreams of hitting it big with his amateur punk band Late Term Abortion.
+In a town where everything costs money, the struggling Ritchie finds himself sacrificing his dignity and selling his body at seedy XXX theaters, putting himself and his new relationship with Ruby (Jennifer Esposito) in potential harm's way.
+When two police investigators approach mob boss Luigi (Ben Gazzara) about helping them search for the mysterious Son of Sam, he passes up the offer, opting instead to rally a group of his own friends to narrow down a list of suspects.

-All other performances in "Summer of Sam" are also top-notch, particularly Ben Gazarra; Jennifer Esposito, who adds a fetching naturalism to her relatively underwritten role; and Patti LuPone, as Ritchie's mother who loves him dearly but finds herself throwing him out of the house because of her overpowering new husband (Mike Starr).
-Even Spike Lee appears as an inadequate news reporter who pops up every now and again to make a commentary on the goings-on in NYC, and adds a much-needed light dose of humor to the overpoweringly dark material.
+Adrien Brody is exceptional as the misunderstood Ritchie, possibly the most virtuous character in view even as he becomes the one most suspiciously looked-upon due to his quick-changing alternative lifestyle, while all other performances are also top-notch, from Ben Gazarra, as Luigi, to Jennifer Esposito, who brings a fetching naturalism to her relatively underwritten role as Ruby, to Patti LuPone, as Ritchie's loving but constantly overruled mother.
+Also of note, Spike Lee briefly appears as an inadequate news reporter who pops up every now and again to deliver a commentary on the goings-on in the Big Apple, adding a much-needed light dose of humor to the dark material.